 Since 2017, Knight Foundation has been exploring the intersection of AI and the news.
 We are a funder of The Ethics and Governance of Artificial Intelligence Initiative.
 Earlier this year, the initiative funded seven projects that tackle the tricky questions of this intersection.

 At this year’s ONA conference, we supported a convening hosted by the AP and Quartz for local newsroom reporters, producers, editors and technologists to brainstorm how to help smaller newsrooms use existing artificial intelligence tools and services to gather, research, produce and distribute news.
 We also made investments in California Polytechnic State University and University of Miami, advancing their work to design and implement a state and local news wire service of algorithmically-generated news content.
 Our support is intended to increase the volume of quality news articles and revenue opportunities for newsrooms by applying machine learning to searchable datasets such as state legislative hearing transcripts, press conferences and other state and municipal government documents and proceedings.

-And on Jan, 24, 2020, NYC Media Lab, with support from Knight Foundation, will host a 2-day interactive event for 150 technologists, journalists, entrepreneurs, and newsroom innovators in a hands-on working groups and strategy sessions focused on defining the opportunities and challenges faced by local newsrooms when it comes to AI adoption.
+And on Jan.
+24, 2020, NYC Media Lab, with support from Knight Foundation, will host a 2-day interactive event for 150 technologists, journalists, entrepreneurs and newsroom innovators in a hands-on working groups and strategy sessions focused on defining the opportunities and challenges faced by local newsrooms when it comes to AI adoption.

 Over the next year, we will listen, learn, build and gather insights and knowledge from a diverse group of experts and innovators across various disciplines.
 I believe AI can be journalism’s superfood, but it will take a multidisciplinary approach to ensure the technology is empowering journalism for good instead of harm.